Manikantsingh/StaticDetection/Main/README.md

 make all path="absolutepath"

-OR
+#OR

-1 #			First install all the dependencies make dependencies
+1. #			First install all the dependencies make dependencies

-2 #			After installing all the dependenices just trun following command with absolute path. make run path="absolutepath"
+2. #			After installing all the dependenices just trun following command with absolute path. make run path="absolutepath"

 To generate new model run generateModel.py.
 It will require modify the file to give correct path to TrainingData.csv.